 Many of us use this time of year to reflect on what we’ve accomplished and what we’d like to change.
-But shouldn’t goal-setting evolve when we’re faced with a year that might throw more challenges our way?
+But shouldn’t goal-setting evolve when we’re faced with a year likely to throw more challenges our way?

 A new year may be the chance to adopt habits that are good for the planet, but it’s also an opportunity to reset habits that will support a sustainable life.